oherych/yeelight/README.md

+# Installation SDK

-This is Yeelight SDK writen on Golang.
+Yeelight SDK writen on Golang.
 Package supports 90% (for now) off all features present in the official documentation.

 ### Installation
 ```sh